video-annotator/pythonvideoannotator/docs/source/user-docs/howto/index.rst

 	Choose the file, remove the file header (if it exists) using the starting row field and select the separator character.
 	You will see a preview of the parsing of the file to import.

-	After you have to select the column corresponding to the number of the frame and to the value you would like to import.
-If the field **Frame** has the value -1 then the it will be considered that the row number N corresponds to the N frame.
+	Then select the column corresponding to the number of the frame and to the value you would like to import.
+If the field **Frame** has the value -1 then it will be considered that the row number N corresponds to the N frame.

 	|